DataDog/integrations-core/snmp/README.md

 The SNMP check doesn't collect anything by default; you have to tell it specifically what to collect.

-Here's an example `snmp.yaml`.
-See the [sample snmp.yaml][2] for all available configuration options:
+Here's an example of `snmp.d/conf.yaml` file in the `conf.d/` folder at the root of your Agent's directory.
+See the [sample snmp.d/conf.yaml][2] for all available configuration options:

 ```
 init_config: